BlockSecCA/ubuntu-shell-mcp/tools/LOG_VIEWER.md

 - Full JSON data viewer for protocol messages
 - Request/Response ID tracking for matching pairs

+### 🔄 File Refresh
+- **Refresh Button**: Reload the current log file to see new entries
+- Useful for monitoring active sessions
+- No need to re-upload the file

 ### ⚡ Performance
-- Handles log files up to 1MB
+- Handles log files up to **5MB**
 - Instant filtering and search
 - No server required - runs entirely in your browser